CM Reed, age 16

 I remember his Mother, well under five feet tall

 voice like a locust scratching in a hat box.

 Lying in bed in her nineties smelling of talc

 she complained of leg pain

-the leg my Grandfather broke running over her with a Model T Ford
+the leg my Grandfather broke running over her in a Model T Ford

 the first one in the county.

 Her father had been scalped by Comanche Indians!

 As long as she lived she saw them lurking in pin oak groves